aws-amplify/docs/docs/sdk/auth/fragments/android/hosted-ui.md

   ```

 3. If you previously setup HostedUI for version 2.17.1 or below, remove the intent filter
-for your "myapp" scheme from the AndroidManifest file as well as the onResume / onNewIntent
+you previously added to the AndroidManifest file with the URI scheme (e.g. `myapp`)
-handler methods you added to your Activity.
+as well as the onResume or onNewIntent handler method you previously added to your Activity.

 </amplify-block>
 <amplify-block name="Version 2.17.1 and below">